pbshgthm-archive/unplugged/README.md

 ### About
 - The model:
-Please see the follwing ER diagram to understand the data model: https://www.gliffy.com/go/share/schq64urockyd4rnuhic
+Please see the following Entity Relationship diagram to understand the data model: https://www.gliffy.com/go/share/schq64urockyd4rnuhic

 - The controllers: